How to Spend 3 Days in Brussels 2023

 - Brewers House – open every day, visit this baroque building houses the Belgian Brewers Association.
 Sip a glass of Belgian beer in the Brewery Museum café.

-- The Statue of Everard t’Serclaes – located just off La Grand-Place on Charles Buls Street, this bronze statue was created in 1902 by Everard ‘t Serclaes and is said to grant wishes and bring luck to those who touch it.
+- The Monument of Everard t’Serclaes – located just off La Grand-Place on Charles Buls Street, this bronze statue was created in 1902 by Everard ‘t Serclaes and is said to grant wishes and bring luck to those who touch it.

 - Manneken-Pis – it won’t bring you luck, but it will a chuckle.
 This famous urinating statue is emblematic of Brussel’s sense of humor and spirit.
 Sometimes you can see it dressed in a costume.
 It’s small, so take a snap and move on.